 You can choose to apply some tape over the sockets before inserting the legs.
 This makes the insertion of the legs more difficult, but will prevent solder from leaking into the sockets, which makes removal later on harder.
 In this example, I used simple scotch tape, but if you have Kapton or other heat resistant tape, it will be better suited to the purpose.

-Next, insert two of the diode legs into the sockets, one in each socket.
+When you're using diode legs, insert two of the diode legs into the sockets, one in each socket.
 Slide over the microcontroller, taking care of the orientation.
 Then, insert the rest of the diode legs.
 You'll feel a sort of "click" when inserting the legs, which signals that it's inserted correctly.

 Take care of the microcontroller orientation.
 On some boards, the Pro Micro will face up, on others, it will face down.
 The build guide for your keyboard will note which side the Pro Micro should face.
 Some PCBs will have pin markings next to the sockets: these should match up with the pin markings of your Pro Micro.
 For example, on the Kyria, both microcontrollers will face with their USB jack down.